flube2/DigitalDirectory/README.md

-This program's purpose is to replace the physical pen-and-paper directory at Plymouth Place.
+This program's purpose is to replace the physical pen-and-paper directory at work.
 A digital one is much more efficient.

 *Note: The CSV data files are not included.
 Upon completion I may create test files to input, but I cannot release the originals because I cannot publish other peoples' personal information to the internet*